isb-cgc/readthedocs/docs/source/sections/gcp-info/RunningNextflowWithBam.rst

 =========================================================
-Running NEXTFLOW pipeline on public Bam file From ISB-CGC
+Running NEXTFLOW pipeline on public Bam file from ISB-CGC
 =========================================================